 In terms of particular campaigns, Dan suggests offering a welcome discount as a way to drive first-time purchases.

 Consider offering an incentive in exchange for a visitor providing their email address as well.
-Not only does this campaign drive new sales, but it also gives you new contact information.
+Not only does this campaign drive new sales, but it also gives you new contact information that can help grow your ecommerce business.
 Once you have them, you can continue to engage those new customers and nurture them along to their next purchase.

 But after a shopper purchases, when should you start to re-engage them?